dhanishgajjar/terminal-icons/README.md

 ## How to Contribute

  - Download the sample icon sketch file.
-Change the colors and create your icon, without changing any demensions.
+Change the colors and create your icon, without changing any dimensions.
  - Select the artboard and export a `svg` file.
  - Select the artboard again and export a `png` file, but @0.25x (256 x 256)
  - Download the [Image2Icon](http://www.img2icnsapp.com) App